tumcms/forge-bim360.project.setup.tool/README.md

 # Description
-Command line tool to setup BIM 360 projects, services, users, it includes the following functionalities:
+Command line tool to setup BIM 360 projects, services, users based on the forked BIM360-project-setup-tool.
-- Create Projects based on CSV input file
-- Copy Projects with folders structure from a template project(supporting copy role permission)
-- Activate project services by adding project admin
-- Import users to project as admin or normal user
+This version got extended by TUM CMS to provide a all-in-one solution to create and maintain several projects inside the BIM360 environment.

 ### Custom functionalities based on CSV input file:
  - Create projects with custom folder structure